-The Arctic Project is located approximately 40 km northeast of the native villages of Shungnak and Kobuk, and 64 km east-northeast of the native village of Ambler.
-The population in these villages range from 156 in Kobuk (2016 Census) to 262 in Shungnak (2016 Census) to 284 in Ambler (2017 DCCED certified population).
+The Arctic Project is located approximately 40 km northeast of the villages of Shungnak and Kobuk, and 64 km east-northeast of the native village of Ambler.
+The population in these villages range from 151 in Kobuk (2010 Census) to 262 in Shungnak (2010 Census).
 Residents live a largely subsistence lifestyle with incomes supplemented by trapping, guiding, local development projects, government aid and other work in, and outside of, the villages.

 The Arctic Project has the potential to significantly improve work opportunities for village residents.
-Trilogy is working directly with the villages to employ residents in the ongoing exploration program as geotechnicians, drill helpers, and environmental technicians.
+Trilogy is working directly with the villages to employ residents in the ongoing exploration program as mechanics, geotechnicians, core cutters, administrative staff, camp-services staff, heavy equipment operators, drill helpers, and environmental technicians.
 Trilogy and NANA have established a Workforce Development Committee to assist with developing a local workforce.
-In addition, Trilogy has existing contracts with native-affiliated companies (such as NANA Management Services and WHPacific Inc.) that are providing camp catering and environmental services for the Arctic Project, respectively.
+In addition, Trilogy has existing contracts with native-affiliated companies (such as NANA Management Services and KUNA Engineering Inc.) that are providing camp catering and environmental services for the Arctic Project, respectively.

-Local community concerns will also be formally recognized during the development of the project EIS.
+Local community concerns will also be formally recognized during the development of the Arctic Project EIS.
 Early in the EIS process, the lead federal permitting agency will hold scoping meetings in rural villages to hear and record the concerns of the local communities so that the more significant of these concerns can be addressed during the development of the EIS.
-In addition, the lead federal agency would have government-to-government consultations with the Tribal Councils in each of the villages, as part of the EIS process, to discuss the project and hear Council concerns.
+In addition, the lead federal agency would have government-to-government consultations with the Tribal Councils in each of the villages, as part of the EIS process, to discuss the Arctic Project and hear Council concerns.